-- (a) Establishing freshwater objectives and setting region-wide water quality limits in regional plans that give effect to Objective 3.2 of this regional policy statement. - (b) Reducing loads of sediment, nutrients, and faecal matter to water from the use and development of land and from poorly treated and untreated discharges of wastewater; and (c) Promoting and supporting the active management, enhancement and creation of - vegetated riparian margins and wetlands. - 7.13.
+- (a) Establishing freshwater objectives and setting region-wide water quality limits in regional plans that give effect to Objective 3.2 of this regional policy statement. - (b) Reducing loads of sediment, nutrients, and faecal matter to water from the use and development of land and from poorly treated and untreated discharges of wastewater; and - (c) Promoting and supporting the active management, enhancement and creation of vegetated riparian margins and wetlands. - 7.12.1.
 The proposal is not considered to adversely affect any fresh and coastal waters as the subject site is not located near any rivers or coastal waters.
-The proposal is not considered to have any effects on freshwater areas as the proposal is of low density which does not contain nor is in proximity to any freshwater areas.
-The balance lot can continue with the existing activities.
-Wastewater will be managed on site at the time of built development within the lots, as detailed in the Site Suitability Report from Geologix.
-The requirement for a site-specific wastewater report at the time of built development on each of the lots is anticipated to be a consent notice condition on the titles.
-The sites do not contain any riparian margins or wetlands.
+The proposal is not considered to have any effects on freshwater areas as the proposal is of low density with all effects managed within the site boundaries.
+The 4ha and 7ha allotments of Stage 2 can continue to operate existing activities.
+Wastewater will be managed on site when built development is established.
+The requirement for a site-specific wastewater report at the time built development is established is anticipated to be a consent notice condition on the titles.
+The wetland on site will be formally protected by way of land covenant.
+No works are sought within 100 metres of the wetland location as part of this proposal.